kimburgess/crikeycon18-badge-challenges/2-the-ear.md

 Thinking it was likely an issue with my data entry and I'm looking up Braille characters on a grid of buttons, I try it again.
 Still no luck.

 The next variable is the tooling - a grab another translator, which still fails horribly.
-Feeling disheartened at this point, and with the last talk about to start I opt to admit defeat and go enjoy the close of the day.
+Feeling disheartened at this point, and with the last talk about to start I opt to admit defeat and go enjoy the final session of the day.

 ---